 In Pile 2, place photos that you:

-•Already have in digital format and could easily recopy if the one you’re holding was harmed or destroyed.
+Already have in digital format and could easily recopy if the one you’re holding was harmed or destroyed.

-•Have numerous copies of in other locations.
+Have numerous copies of in other locations.
 Check to make sure that this is actually true, before you decide not to scan them.

-•Simply don’t care enough about to keep it disaster safe.
+Simply don’t care enough about to keep it disaster safe.

-You can go ahead and put the photos in the second pile back where you found them.
+The next time you have a second, put the photos in the second pile back where you found them.

-3. Scan Away!
+4. Scan Away!

-If you already have digital photos on your computer, save these scanned photos to a new folder within your photos folder.
+If you already have digital photos on your computer, save the new scans to a new folder within your photos folder.

-Once you have finished scanning, copy that folder containing all of your photos — the digital ones and the ones you just scanned and save it with a different name, like Photo Archive Backup, with today’s date.
+Once you’ve finished scanning, copy the folder on your computer that contains all of your photos — the digital ones and print ones you just scanned — and save it with a different name, like Photo Archive Backup, with today’s date.

-•On a flash drive or portable hard drive, and take them with you during evacuation on a key ring or in your plastic evacuation bin.
+On a flash drive or portable hard drive, and take them with you during evacuation on a key ring or in your plastic evacuation bin.

-•On a flash drive or portable hard drive, in a safe deposit box or water/fireproof safe in your own city.
+On a flash drive or portable hard drive, in a safe deposit box or water/fireproof safe in your own city.

 How To Scan Your Photos